 Your name: Your relationship to the pupil (if relevant): Pupil's name (if relevant): Academy attended: Parental Address: Postcode: Day time telephone number: Evening telephone number: Email: Who or what is your complaint about?
-Please give details of your complaint, including what contact far. ct you have had about it and what actions have been taken so
+Please give details of your complaint, including what contact far. et you have had about it and what actions have been taken so

-The reason why this was not a satisfactory resolution to you

-What actions do you feel might resolve the problem at this stage?
+The reason why this was not a satisfactory resolution to you The reason why this was not a satisfactory resolution to you What actions do you feel might resolve the problem at this stage?